Brown Buttered Corn

 The star of the show in this recipe is the butter!
 By browning it up before adding the corn, you develop a rich, almost nutty flavor.
 I mean, buttery corn is good.
 But brown buttery corn is even better!

 This buttered corn recipe is great for quick dinners but delicious enough to serve for any holiday gathering!
-This side dish pairs perfectly with your Thanksgiving turkey or your Christmas ham.
+And is one of the best canned corn recipes to pair with your Thanksgiving turkey or your Christmas ham.

 I love this recipe because it uses canned corn.
 I try to always have canned vegetables on hand in case I have a dinner emergency and don’t have a fresh vegetable to grab.